mireq/reportlab-qr-code/README.rst

 Smaller output

-Hello world using reportlab-qrcode produces vector image with size 9 239 bytes.
-My code with produces only 1 984 bytes (78.5 reduction in size).
+First lorem ipsum paragraph products using reportlab-qrcode vector image with size 181 418 bytes.
+My code with produces only 34 131 bytes (81% reduction in size).

 Customizable colors